azxyxza/Shopping_Spending_tracker/README.md

 ### Data persistence:
 - As a user, I want to be given the option to save and load my previous home's, spending's, and shopping-list's data from file.

+###Phase 4: Task 2 - EventLog
+Budget set to: 100.0 dollars.
+Income set to: 1000.0 dollars.
+Added 1 bread (Food) to the to-buy list.
+Added 3 apple (FruitAndVegetables) to the to-buy list.
+Added 1 milk (Drinks) to the to-buy list.
+Added 1 toilet paper (Necessities) to the to-buy list.
+Added 1 lipstick (Others) to the to-buy list.
+Added 1 water (Drinks) to the to-buy list.
+Deleted water from the to-buy list.
+Bought 3 apple at 2021-11-20, added to transaction list.
+Deleted apple from the to-buy list.
+Bought 1 milk at 2021-11-20, added to transaction list.
+Deleted milk from the to-buy list.
+Bought 1 bread at 2021-11-20, added to transaction list.
+Deleted bread from the to-buy list. apple's price is set to 10.0 dollars. bread's price is set to 5.99 dollars. milk's price is set to 6.99 dollars.

+###Phase 4: Task 3 - reflection
+If I had more time to work on the project, I would like to improve my code in following ways:
+- First, I would like to improve my ShoppingList class's cohesion and decrease the coupling between the ShoppingList class and Transaction class.
+As for now, the ShoppingList class is also doing some jobs that would be better to be done in the transaction class, such as adding the bought item's to transaction list.
+I should make the responsibility of ShoppingList and Transaction class be more clear.
+- Second, ShoppingList class has a bought list (list of items) and also a transaction list (list of transactions) and they all keep track of the bought items, which is quite redundant.
+I could just let the transaction list to take the responsibility instead of duplicated adding and removing.
+- Third, I noticed that the transaction history serves the same functionality as home, so I would like to combine home and transaction list into one class (shown in one tab in gui) to keep track of all the things bought categorized based on categories.